 The bar chart shows how the Fund's performance has varied from year to year for each of the years shown.
-The chart indicates, in percentage terms, how much an investment made the first day of each financial period would have grown or decreased by the last day of the financial period.
+The return for 2019 is not presented since it relates to a partial period.
+The chart indicates, in percentage terms, how much an investment made the first day of the financial period would have grown or decreased by the last day of the financial period.

-^{}For the six-month period ended June 30, 2022.
+For the six-month period ended June 30, 2022.